Click quality — training

 Monitor metrics Bing Ads determines as low-quality

 You can learn how many clicks Bing Ads has identified as low quality by adding low-quality click values to your account and campaign performance reports.
-You can also add other metrics, like clicks Bing Ads identifies as low-quality, but that still result in conversions.
+You can also add other metrics, such as clicks Bing Ads identifies as low quality, but that still result in conversions.

 To include click and impression quality metrics in your performance reports, first click on the reports tab.
 From here, you can add click and impression quality metrics to any performance report by selecting Choose your columns and then adding these columns to your report.
-These reports will help you better identify which campaigns, adgroups or keywords are accounting for high volumes of low-quality clicks.
+These reports will help you identify more effectively which campaigns, ad groups or keywords are accounting for high volumes of low-quality clicks.

 You can monitor low-quality clicks

-To minimize invalid clicks and make the most effective use of your advertising spend, it’s important to monitor ad click traffic for uncharacteristic changes in click volume, click-through rate and conversion rate.
+To minimise invalid clicks and make the most effective use of your advertising spend, it’s important to monitor ad click traffic for uncharacteristic changes in click volume, click-through rate and conversion rate.